-Almost every investor has heard the phrase “don’t put your eggs in one basket.”
-It may be a cliché, but its time-tested wisdom nonetheless.
-Over time, greater diversification can provide investors with better risk-adjusted returns (in other words, the amount of return relative to the amount of risk) than portfolios with a narrower focus.
+Almost everyone has heard the phrase “Don’t put all your eggs in one basket.”
+This is very true for investors.
+It may be a cliché, but it's wisdom that has stood the test of time.
+As time goes on, greater diversification can provide you with better risk-adjusted returns than narrow portfolios can.
+In other words, it reduces the amount of return relative to the risk.

-More important, bonds can help reduce volatility – and preserve capital – for equity investors during the times when the stock market is falling.
+More importantly, bonds can help preserve capital for equity investors during times when the stock market is falling.

 Certain types of bonds can also be useful for those who need to reduce their tax burdens.
-While the income on bank instruments, most money market funds, and equities are taxable unless held in a tax-deferred account, the interest on municipal bonds is tax-free on the federal level and, for investors who own a municipal bond issued by the state in which they reside, on the state level as well.
-In addition, the income from U.S. Treasuries is tax-free on the state and local levels.
-While it isn’t always wise to invest in tax-advantaged securities, especially for investors in lower tax brackets, the fixed income universe offers a number of vehicles investors can use to minimize their tax burden.
+The income on bank instruments, most money market funds, and equities is taxable unless the assets are held in a tax-deferred account, but the interest on municipal bonds is tax-free on the federal level.
+If you own a municipal bond issued by the state where you live, it's tax-free at the state level as well.

 The Bottom Line